tilezen/vector-datasource/TESTS.md

 1. For data which comes from OpenStreetMap, add a comment in the test file with the URL of an OpenStreetMap object.
 2. For other data, add shapefiles under the `integration-test/fixtures/` subdirectory.

-z/x/y coordinates [are describing location and zoom level](https://mapzen.com/documentation/vector-tiles/use-service/#specify-z-x-and-y-tile-coordinates).
+NOTE: z/x/y coordinates [are describing location and zoom level](https://mapzen.com/documentation/vector-tiles/use-service/#specify-z-x-and-y-tile-coordinates).

 #### Adding OpenStreetMap data